-All you need to know to visit Svalbard, the northernmost place in the world that can actually be visited by tourists.
-Although a fairly expensive place, we give tips to save on accommodation, transportation, excursions, and food.
+How to visit Svalbard, the northernmost place in the world that can actually be visited by tourists.
+Although a fairly expensive place, we give tips to save on accommodation, flights, transportation, excursions, and food.
 If you want to visit the Arctic the cheapest way possible, then this is as close as you can get!

 Picture a place that’s quite literally as far north as you can go (unless you somehow make it the North Pole)….